lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 For the development of this project, we have used the following softwares and toolboxes in the indicated versions:
 - Matlab 2021B
 - Statistical Parametric Mapping (SPM12) toolbox in Matlab for the processing of the images. https://www.fil.ion.ucl.ac.uk/spm/
+- Mricron software for creating the tumor masks

 # License

 # Contact
-In case of

-lmanso@bcbl.eu
-ldefrutos@bcbl.eu
-iquinones@bcbl.eu
+Lucía Manso-Ortega: lmanso@bcbl.eu (e-mail), @lmanso_ (twitter)
+Laura de Frutos-Sagastuy: ldefrutos@bcbl.eu (e-mail), @laura3141592 (twitter) Ileana Quiñones: iquinones@bcbl.eu (e-mail), @IleanaQGlez (twitter)

 # Acknowledgement
-Codes were initially created by Ileana Quiñones at the Basque Center on Brain, Cognition and Language (BCBL), Donostia, Spain and were adapted by Lucía Manso-Ortega & Laura de Frutos-Sagastuy for the described project.
+Codes were initially created by Ileana Quiñones and were adapted by Lucía Manso-Ortega & Laura de Frutos-Sagastuy for the described project.